peterhudec/cljsx/README.md

 * `snabbdom>` bound to `snabbdom/createElement` and `Fragment`

 Notice that the last three macros are bound to unprefixed `Fragment`.
-This is because none of these frameworks seems to have a notion of a _fragment_.
+This is because none of these frameworks seems to actually have a notion of a _fragment_.
 Having it bound to `Fragment` allows you to choose how the fragment will be interpreted.
 You could for example fall back to a _div_ with `(def Fragment "div")` or make it a function which throws an exception, or just let it fail on the undeclared `Fragment` var.

-You can even create your own JSX macro with the `cljsx/defjsx` macro, which is how all the aforementioned macros are created.
+You can even create your own JSX macro with the `cljsx/defjsx` macro, which is how all the aforementioned macros are defined.
 Note that as `defjsx` is a macro which creates macros, it needs to be called in a `clj` or `cljc` file.

 ```clj